mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I know this sounds outlandish, and I wish I was kidding.
 But our observers are rarely wrong, and we've already seen the beginnings of a cold snap."

-Kip noticed Linyu's face, turning more worried with the second.
+Kipnu noticed Linyu's face, turning more worried with the second.
 Thi was old enough to know what an ice age meant, but not quite old enough to know how to handle that knowledge.

 "I'm sorry...
 I may have said too much."

 Casra looked down at Linyu, and leaned in to hug hae.
-Thi looked back at Kip and said, "It's fine.
+Thi looked back at Kipnu and said, "It's fine.
 It's better to face reality prepared, than to live in willful ignorance."
 -->

 He rushed over to the chimney to set his bowl down where theirs had been and turned to go back out but a faint sound of rustling leaves echoing through the chimney perked his ears up.
 He motioned to them to stay quiet and they all listened as the footsteps approached their dug-in shelter.

 "Someone's here," he whispered.

-Casra hurried Linyu over to their hay bed in the corner of the room, and pulled out two steel-tipped poles from under it, tossing one to Kip.
+Casra hurried Linyu over to their hay bed in the corner of the room, and pulled out two steel-tipped poles from under it, tossing one to Kipnu.

 "I'll go first," thi said.

-Kip watched as Cas went up the ladder and cracked the door to peer through.
+Kipnu watched as Cas went up the ladder and cracked the door to peer through.
 From the corner of his eye, he could see Linyu cowering in the corner under a blanket.

-"Stay here," Casra commanded Kip.
-Thi went up through the door, and Kip went up the ladder to watch and listen.
+"Stay here," Casra commanded Kipnu.
+Thi went up through the door, and Kipnu went up the ladder to watch and listen.

 The figure in the dark had an unmistakable spear - Setre was here.